 We all like to take a memento or souvenir home with us to remind us, in the years to come, of a great vacation.
 If it was a beach holiday then that may include taking a seashell or two home with you.
 But can you take seashells on a plane?

-In general, you can bring seashells though the TSA security checkpoint at the airport and onto a plane with you in either your carry on bag or your checked bags.
-This is particularly true if flying domestically within the USA but you will need to ensure that that if taking them into the US, or another country, that they meet the regulations regarding their import as some shells are protected.
+In general, you can bring seashells through the TSA security checkpoint at the airport and onto a plane in either carry on bags or checked bags, particularly if flying domestically within the USA.
+But if flying internationally you will need to ensure that they meet the regulations regarding their import as some shells are protected.

-There are no restrictions on taking seashells through a security checkpoint at the airport in the US.
-They can be left in your carry on when the bag goes through the x-ray machine so you do not need to remove them and place them in a tray.
+There are no specific TSA seashells rulls on taking seashells through a security checkpoint at the airport in the US.
+They can be left in your carry on baggage when the bag goes through the x-ray machine so you do not need to remove them and place them in a tray.

 As seashells are generally quite small and light there is really no restriction on the quantity you can take through airport security either.

-This is an example response by the TSA to a passenger’s question regarding can you bring seashells on a plane:
+This is an example response by the TSA to a passenger’s question regarding can you bring seashells on a plane in carry on baggage:

 Can you take seashells in your checked bags?

-You can carry seashells in your checked bags without restriction.
-Remember thought that if taking them through Customs you will need to declare them – see below.
+You can pack seashells in your checked bags without restriction.
+Remember though that if taking them through Customs you will need to declare them – see below.

 Can you bring seashells through Customs?